naftulikay/docker-centos-vm/README.md

 # docker-centos-vm [![Build Status][svg-travis]][travis] [![Docker Build][svg-docker]][docker]

+## :fire: ABANDONWARE :fire:

+FYI this image is being deprecated in favor of [naftulikay/docker-centos7-vm](https://github.com/naftulikay/docker-centos-7-vm).
+Not including a major version in the repository name was a mistake.

+---

 A lightweight CentOS VM in Docker.
 [Based on `geerlingguy/docker-centos7-ansible`][upstream], do read the author's [excellent post][post] about testing Ansible across multiple operating systems.